-3.1.4 Depth of topsoil
+3.1.4 Depth of top soil

-Topsoil is not favoured as a construction material because of its low bearing capacity and the greater the depth, the greater the cost of removing and stockpiling it.
-Many excavation permits now require the topsoil to be re-spread on construction sites to facilitate revegetation and this can be done successfully provided the compacted surface is broken up prior to the topsoil being returned.
+Top soil is not favoured as a construction material because of its low bearing capacity.
+The greater the depth of top soil, the greater the cost of removing and stockpiling it.
+Many excavation permits now require the top soil to be re-spread on construction sites to facilitate revegetation and this can be done successfully provided the compacted surface is broken up prior to the top soil being returned.

-3.1.5 Depth to watertable (seasonal, perched, permanent)
+3.1.5 Depth to seasonal, perched or permanent watertable